shabanali-faghani/IUST-HTMLCharDet/README.md

 libraryDependencies += "ir.ac.iust" % "htmlchardet" % "1.0.0"
 ````
 ####Otherwise!
-If you don't use any dependency manager and have a pure java project you can download [htmlchardet-1.0.0.jar][jar] from inside the *wiki* folder.
+If you don't use any dependency manager and have a pure java project you can download **htmlchardet-1.0.0.jar** either from inside the [wiki][wiki] folder or from [mvnrepository.org][mvnrepo].
 In this case you need the first 4 dependency; those were mentioned in the [pom.xml][pom] file to get it to work for you.

 ##Usage